New Zealand Security Association

 Last week I received an email from Greg Watts informing me and other members that the police now have a “Stolen vehicle database”.
-Better late then never !
+Better late than never!
 I blogged about this last year!
 Yet when I went to click on the link which Greg had sent, the following came up:

 Seriously you would have thought that the man tasked with being the face of a “security association” would have enough competence to place a safe link into an email!

-So to conclude, I don’t trust the NZSA, and it would seems that Google don’t trust them either.
+So to conclude, I don’t trust the NZSA, and it would seem that Google doesn’t trust them either.